 The Federal Credit Reform Act of 1990 (FCRA) requires agencies to estimate the cost to the government of extending or guaranteeing credit.
 This cost, referred to as subsidy cost, equals the net present value of estimated cash flows from the government minus estimated cash flows to the government over the life of the loan and excluding administrative costs.

 The credit subsidy cost is calculated prior to loan closing and LPO, in consultation with the Office of Management and Budget, uses historical information and various assumptions, including the probabilities of default, borrower prepayments, or recoveries, and the projected timing of these events, to make informed predictions about expected future cash flows.

-Where can I find more detailed information about the Advanced Nuclear Energy Projects solicitation?
+Where can I read the Advanced Nuclear Energy Projects solicitation and find more detailed information?

 Applicants should review the final solicitation AND all supplements before submitting an application:

 - For the convenience of prospective applicants, this Annotated Solicitation reflects the supplements published and effective since the original issue date through January 16, 2020.
 The original solicitation and supplements are available on the Title 17 Governing Documents webpage.